Elemanor/astro/src/content/services/window-well-diy-installation.md

       - Physical demands high
       - Mistakes costly
       - No warranty
-  - title: "When to Hire Professionals"
+  - title: When to Hire Professionals
     content: |
       ### Recognizing Limitations